-The aerial picture shows construction of the Albert Gallatin/Hatten Track Extension at SR 109.
+The aerial pictures show construction of the Albert Gallatin/Hatten Track Extension from Blythe Avenue to SR 109.
 Much of the construction is across undeveloped land, so it is difficult to see the progress.
 Smith Seckman Reed is taking aerial shots every few months that we'll be sharing with you.

 The $36-million Albert Gallatin Avenue extension that will create a northern loop around the city.
 The low bid contractor hired by the City is Jones Brothers of Mt.
 Juliet.
-Major work scheduled for the next month includes:
+Major work scheduled, or ongoing, for the next couple of months includes:

 Relocation and installation of gas, water, and sewer lines on the N. Water end of the project

-Blasting is expected to begin in July at the borrow pit off Scotty Parker Road; trucks will access this pit from SR 109, not Scotty Parker Road
+Blasting is expected to begin in early August at the borrow pit off Scotty Parker Road; trucks will access this pit from SR 109, not Scotty Parker Road

 Installation of concrete bridge bases on the undeveloped property where the new road is going